MicrosoftDocs/azure-docs/articles/cosmos-db/create-sql-api-xamarin-dotnet.md

 ---
-title: 'Azure Cosmos DB: Build a web app with Xamarin and Facebook auth | Microsoft Docs'
+title: 'Azure Cosmos DB: Build a To Do app with Xamarin | Microsoft Docs'
-description: Presents a .NET code sample you can use to connect to and query Azure Cosmos DB
+description: Presents a Xamarin code sample you can use to connect to and query Azure Cosmos DB
 services: cosmos-db
 documentationcenter: ''
 author: mimig1